Netflix/falcor/documentation/router.md

 (Example)

-Note that the output of the title service is a map of record objects organized by each title ID.
-A record object is an object with a "doc" key containing the requested title.
-If an error occurs while attempting to retrieve a particular title, the record object will contain an error" key instead.
+Note that like the title service, the output of the rating service is a map of record objects organized by each title ID.
+Each record object contains a "doc" field with an object that contains two fields:

-(Example of error)

-Let's use the title service to retrieve each title's generic fields.
-We will start by creating a route object which matches any path that would retrieve these title fields.
+1. The "rating" which is the algorithmically-predicted rating based on the user's previous ratings of similar titles.
+ 2. The "userRating" which, if present, is the users explicitly specified rating for this title.

+Like the title service records, the rating record will contain a "error" key instead of a "doc" key in the event that an error occurs while attempting to retrieve the rating record.

+Now that we understand how the rating service works, let's create a route that matches the title's rating fields.
+This routes get handler will follow pretty much the same template as the title service route.

+(Example)

+Now we should be able to retrieve any title field by ID.

+(Example that retrieves the name, year, userRating of one title - make sure to instantiate the router with a user ID of one)

+The request above matches both routes we have created.
+The Router adds the resulting PathValues to a single JSON Graph response.
+The code above prints the following to the console:

+(example)

+Note how the router presents the consumer with what appears to be a single title object, but sources the data for the title from multiple services.
+The result is a simple API for the consumer without compromising any flexibility about where data is stored on the backend.

+Now we have the ability to retrieve information about any title in the catalog using that ID.
+However and practice our users will not be navigating titles by their unique identifier.
+When users start the application, they will be presented with

 ### Creating the Get Handlers for the Genre List Routes